NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-aimo2-inference-recipe.md

 # Building an Efficient Inference Engine for Math Problems

 This tutorial guides you through creating a high-performance inference engine using [NeMo-Skills](https://nvidia.github.io/NeMo-Skills/) to tackle complex math problems.
 It demonstrates the inference pipeline used to win the [AIMO24 competition](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/writeups/nemoskills-1st-place-solution-nemoskills).
 With FP8 quantization and ReDrafter speculative decoding, we demonstrate up to 5× faster batched inference compared to BF16 on two H100 GPUs.

 We will leverage [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) for optimized model serving, including an advanced technique called ReDrafter for speculative decoding.

-By the end of this tutorial, you'll have a local setup capable of running efficient inference with a large language model (LLM) integrated with a code execution sandbox.
+By the end of this tutorial and companion notebook, you will have a local setup capable of running efficient inference with a large language model (LLM) integrated with a code execution sandbox.

 ## What We'll Cover